 Using a Varied Intonation Pattern to Improve Speaking

-In SAE, there seems to be no rhyme or reason to where we place emphasis, but there is reason — and it’s a real reason as to why we place emphasis where we do.
+In SAE, there seems to be no rhyme or reason to where we place emphasis, but there is a reason — and it’s a real reason as to why we place emphasis where we do.
 We use intonation to convey information that goes beyond the words we speak.
-If you want to learn how to improve your speaking skills you must understand intonation.
+If you want to learn how to improve your speaking skills, you must understand intonation.

 Lots of information is dispersed using just emphasis alone.Say it like this: T’day I’d like t' discuss th' bizness practices f’th’green monkey. #IntonationMatters Click To Tweet